Malevo Ferreyra: Early life

-Laguna de Robles
+Laguna de Robles triple murder

-On October 10 of 1991, in Laguna de Robles, a rural locality in the northern area of Tucumán, three presumed criminals were found murdered.
-Their names were José "Coco" Menéndez, Hugo "Yegua Verde" Vera and Ricardo "El Pelao" Andrada.
-Ferreyra argued that the victims had been killed in an armed clash and formed part of a dangerous gang of robbers.
-In November of that same year, he accused some other high-ranking officers of misappropriation of public funds.
+On October 10, 1991, in Laguna de Robles, a rural locality in the northern area of Tucumán, Ferreyra murdered three men named José "Coco" Menéndez, Hugo "Yegua Verde" Vera, and Ricardo "El Pelao" Andrada.
+Ferreyra claimed without evidence that the victims were criminals and had been killed in a shootout.
+In November of that same year, he accused other high-ranking officers of misappropriation of public funds.
 These same police officers would, the day after the accusations, discharge him from the force.
-He was later accused of executing the three victims of the Laguna de Robles murders, and on December 9 he handed himself over to justice.
+A week later, police commissioner Alberto Ignacio Alcaraz accused Ferreyra of executing the three men, a claim that was supported by a former member of Ferreyra's inner circle.
+On December 9, he surrendered himself to the authorities.
 The trial started on November 26, 1993.
-He was found guilty on December 14, but escaped the Courthouse by threatening to blow himself and the other people present in the room up with a grenade he had brought hidden somewhere.
-79 days later he was surrounded by federal forces in Zorro Muerto, in the neighboring province of Santiago del Estero.
+He was found guilty on December 14, but escaped the courthouse by threatening to blow himself and the other people present in the room up with a grenade he had secretly brought in.
+79 days later he was surrounded by federal forces in Zorro Muerto, in the neighboring province of Santiago del Estero and was injured in a shootout with the police.
 He was sent to Villa Urquiza prison, where he was supposed to spend 20 years. but was set free much sooner.
 The governor of Tucumán at the time, Antonio Domingo Bussi, was a former military officer who had taken part in the Process of National Reorganization and was fond of Malevo, so he reduced his sentence in 1996.

-Later life and death

-He would spend the rest of his life living in his property in San Andrés, a few kilometers from his place of birth.
+Suicide

 In 2008, during trials for crimes against humanity that took place during the Kirchnerist government, he was again prosecuted for crimes he had allegedly committed during the Dirty War.
 On November 21, Gendarmería Nacional were sent to his house to arrest him.
-He climbed up a water tower and was followed by a TV camera crew from national news broadcaster Crónica TV.
-Realizing he had been surrounded by about 20 policemen, and intent on avoiding imprisonment, he shot himself in the head.
+He climbed up a water tower and was followed by members of his family and a TV camera crew from national news broadcaster Crónica TV.
+Realizing he had been surrounded by about 20 policemen, and intent on avoiding imprisonment, he told his wife Maria that he would love her forever and then fatally shot himself in the head in front of his family and news reporters.
 He had stated earlier that day that he would take any measure in order not to go to jail again.
 During an interview shortly before his death, he hinted that he was going to commit suicide, saying that he would do "like Hannibal".
 TV cameras captured this moment from a very close distance, as he was being interviewed and took this decision unexpectedly.
 His death was broadcast to the entire nation of Argentina.
 He was survived by his wife and children.